erikbatista42/IntegrationVerifier/README.md

-# Technical Support Agent
+# IntegrationVerifier

-Technical support agent where you can ask questions about your codebase and verify scripts on live websites.
+Support agent where you can ask questions about your codebase and verify scripts on live websites.

 ## What It Does